 ➢ I believe that the world's future hinges on the success of the African continent.
 Rapidly growing, urbanizing and developing, I'm passionate about finding ways to ensure this evolution is eco-friendly and inclusive.

 ➢ My first internship was for NextTier Education, a Chicago-based ed-tech startup, for two summers in high school.
 This helped develop an early passion for entrepreneurship and led me to study business at NYU.

 ➢ In 2017, I worked with women in rural Ghana to help launch businesses and drive community development.
 This experience ignited my interest in working within Africa and pursuing social impact opportunities.

 ➢ I studied in Shanghai during Spring 2018.
 Living and studying in China helped me better understand alternative economic development models from one of the fastest growing countries.

 ➢ I interned for my local congressman on Capitol Hill during Summer 2018.
 Working in Washington D.C. reaffirmed my commitment to public service.

 ➢ I traveled solo in the Middle East for two weeks and lived with a family in Palestine for 5 days during Summer 2019.
 The things I saw and conversations I had allowed me to see new perspectives and develop empathy with ease.

 BfE provides pro-bono advisory services to social entrepreneurs in the developing world.

 Amenuveve is a Ghanaian non-profit driving community development through business.

-Birthright Israel Excel is a lifelong business fellowship for talented North American and Israeli students.
+Birthright Israel Excel is a lifelong business fellowship for talented global and Israeli university students.